-Exceptions to this timeline may be requested by a student and will have to be approved on a case by case basis by the OSE Graduate Studies Committee.
+Exceptions to this timeline may be requested by a student and will have to be approved on a case by case basis by the OSE GSC.

 Internships and/or field experience will not be required but strongly encouraged.
-Internships can indeed play a crucial role in graduate student professional development as they provide valuable experience for graduate students.
-The program offers links and opportunities with industrial partners and national laboratories and aims at guaranteeing at least one internship opportunity to all of its graduate students during the summer of their third year.
+Internships can provide valuable professional development experience.
+The program offers links and opportunities with industrial partners and national laboratories and aims to provide opportunities for internships to all of its graduate students during the summer of their third year.
 Field experience opportunities are also amply provisioned by numerous faculty in the program.